Simonson - CSC304 - Computer Architecture

 2. Simulating Instructions

-instruction using ROL (rotate left) pesudo-instruction and other
+SLL instruction using ROL (rotate left) pesudo-instruction and

 b.
 Same question for an SRA instruction.

 and Adding 64-bit Numbers

 are two main parts to this program, but when you get them done,

 they can be incorporated into one program (part c).

 64-bit numbers cannot be done with a single instruction like